 You don’t shave the image in the mirror

-[ R. Narayana Iyer did personal service to Sri Ramana.
+[ Mr. R. Narayana Iyer was one such devotee.
+He did personal service to Sri Ramana.
 He wrote a number of articles in The Mountain Path under the pen name Vishnu.
 When he first went to Sri Ramana as a young man, he was a modernist and a free thinker. ]

-My only friend and constant companion was Dr. Ramakrishna Iyer, son of Lakshmi Ammal, a friend and playmate of Sri Bhagavan in his boyhood days at Tiruchuzhi.
-He was well acquainted with Bhagavan and an occasional visitor to the Ashram.
-He once asked me to accompany him to Tiruvannamalai during the festival of Karthikai Deepam.
+My only friend and constant companion asked me to accompany him to Tiruvannamalai during the festival of Karthikai Deepam.

 The pomp and pageantry of the temple festival had no attraction for me, yet I agreed, not wishing to hurt my friend’s feelings.
-However, I requested him to let me stay with my parents, who had gone for the festival and were staying in the town.
-He agreed.
-But on seeing the number of persons huddled in a small house in the town, I consented to stay at the Ashram, which was less crowded.
+I consented to stay at the Ashram, which was less crowded.
 On the way, I repeated my opinion about the so-called holy men and said to Dr. Iyer, “I will not come in or join in any of your ‘foolish acts’.
 If by chance I meet your Swami, I will not prostrate before him.
 I mean no insult but I cannot do what is against my conviction.”

 A stalwart person with a severe expression named Dandapani Swami, interposed: “Is Bhagavan saying this out of personal experience?”
 The question asked bluntly with such naivete was answered with equal candour: “Else would I dare to say so?”
 What takes so much time to think flashed upon me in a moment.
 God cannot be known by our sense faculties.
 The only way was to become God.
 If God were to appear before one in flesh and blood here He is.
 My body experienced a thrill from somewhere deep down in me.
 Again and again, thrill after thrill quivered and shook my frame.
 I went out to compose myself.

 Sri Bhagavan had his head shaved once a month on the full moon day.
-Natesan was the barber who used to do this service.
-Bhagavan sat on a stool and Natesan would stand and shave him.
-Once Sri Bhagavan suggested to Natesan in all seriousness that it would be more comfortable for the barber to sit on the stool while he himself would sit on the floor!
+Bhagavan ususally sat on a stool and the barber Natesan would stand and shave him.
+Once Sri Bhagavan suggested to the barber in all seriousness that it would be more comfortable for the barber to sit on the stool while he himself would sit on the floor!

 I once told Bhagavan, “I have been here for many years.
 People meditate and get into samadhi.
 I close my eyes for a minute and the mind travels round the world ten times and so many long forgotten things come up.”
 Upon this he said, “Why do you concern yourself about others?
 They may meditate or sleep and snore.
 Look to yourself.
 Whenever the mind goes astray bring it back to the quest.”